 Skip to main content

-The U.S. EPA’s 401 Rule [Title 40 Part 121]
+EPA’s 401 Rule [Title 40 Part 121]

-The Environmental Protection Agency (EPA) published a final rule to update and clarify the substantive and procedural requirements for water quality certification under CWA section 401.
-This rule became effective on Sept.
-11, 2020.
-One significant change to this rule is the “Pre-filing Meeting Request Requirement."
+On Nov.
+27, 2023, the Environmental Protection Agency (EPA) published a new federal rule, the 2023 CWA § 401 WQC Improvement Rule.
+This rule includes requirements from Rapanos and the 2020 401 Rule.
+Of note is the “Pre-filing Meeting Request Requirement."
 All applicants must submit a request for a meeting with the appropriate certifying authority (ADEQ) at least 30 days prior to submitting a certification request.
 The meeting request provides advance notification to the certifying authority that a certification request may be forthcoming.
-Prior to completing CWA 401 applications, please contact Rosi Sherrill | Email >

-Applicants are also encouraged to review the new rule requirements prior to submitting a certification request | Visit EPA CWA Section 401 Webpage >
+Applicants are encouraged to review the new rule requirements prior to submitting a certification request | Visit EPA CWA Section 401 Webpage >

-When do I need a CWA401 Water Quality Certification?
+When do I need a CWA § 401 WQC?

 • An Outstanding Arizona Water